Little Rock ranked in top 12 places to live

 The group Outside Online published the list saying Little Rock is a perfect home to enjoy your surroundings because of the easy access to bike/running trails and how much water is available to explore from nearby Fourche creek to lakes just a short drive away.

-Little Rock also has more park land than nearly every other place on the list only behind the three biggest cities in the country.
+Little Rock also has more park land than nearly every other place on the list.

-Making the list ahead of Little Rock are Chicago, Tuscon, Boston and Miami.
+Some of the other cities on the list include Chicago, Tuscon, Boston, and Miami.